Devjosef/S.I.R.I.U.S./README.md

 ## Getting Started

-Follow these steps to set up and run Ai Assistant Siri on your local machine.
+Follow these steps to set up and run S.I.R.I.U.S. on your local machine.

 ### Prerequisites